jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 ```
 ### Main Variables

-Main variables are inicialised here,
+The main variables are initialized here,
 these are the most important variables containing information for the user or the object instances.
 ```php
 $user = new User();